The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 Stage 7: Plea or Trial

-Federal cases have a trial rate of roughly 2-3%.
+Federal cases have a trial rate of roughly 2-3% (Bureau of Justice Statistics).
 The vast majority resolve through plea agreements.
 But the decision to plead guilty or go to trial should be based on evidence and strategy, not fear.

 When Trial Makes Sense